Will Smith Launches ‘Bucket List’ Challenge Reality Show on Facebook Watch

 “Will Smith’s Bucket List,” which debuted on the Facebook Watch video hub Wednesday (Feb.
 27), follows the actor-comedian-rapper-daredevil as he ticks off items from his bucket list one at a time.

-In the six-episode series, with new installments to be released weekly, Smith travels the globe, taking on insane challenges.
+In the six-episode series, with new installments to be released weekly, Smith travels the globe, taking on various insane and unusual challenges.
 His “Bucket List” adventures include taking part in a Bollywood movie, skydiving in Dubai, and performing stand-up comedy with Dave Chappelle.

-“Will Smith’s Bucket List” premiered Wednesday, Feb.
-27, at 9 a.m.
-PT.
-New episodes of the series will drop every Wednesday at the same time on Facebook Watch on the Show Page (facebook.com/willsmithsbucketlist).
+“Will Smith’s Bucket List” premiered Wednesday at 9 a.m.
+PT on Facebook Watch on the Show Page (facebook.com/willsmithsbucketlist).
+New episodes will drop every Wednesday at the same time.

-Smith is repped by CAA and managed by Overbrook Entertainment, his production company.
+The show is produced by Smith’s Westbrook Entertainment, which is also the company behind Facebook Watch original “Red Table Talk,” a talk show featuring Jada Pinkett Smith.
+Smith is repped by CAA and managed by Westbrook Entertainment.

-For Facebook, it’s the latest celebrity-driven project — aimed at generating more video viewing (and ad dollars) on its massive global social service.
+For Facebook, it’s the latest celebrity-driven entertainment project — aimed at generating more video viewing (and ad dollars) on its massive global social service.
+This week it announced “Human Discoveries,” an animated comedy starring Anna Kendrick and Zac Efronslated to debut later in 2019, and touted the upcoming premiere of a docu-series on NBA star Stephen Curry called “Stephen vs. The Game.”

 Watch the series trailer below (or at this link):